 Getting Ready for College – A grade by grade college preparation plan for 8th-12th grade students.

-New Hope Christian School is always looking for colleges for on campus visits.
+New Hope Christian School invites college recruiters to come to our campus and present their college to our students.
 This creates unique opportunities for New Hope students to visit with college representatives to discuss opportunities, classes, benefits of the campus, etc.

 The Activity Chart is a necessary tool for ALL high school students to keep track of activities and esp. community service.
 This will be very valuable during the senior year to apply for scholarships.

 Students planning to attend a college or university must take the Scholastic Aptitude Test (SAT) or the American College Test (ACT).
 Students usually take one or both of these tests at the end of their junior year and then again in the fall of their senior year.
 Seniors also must take the SAT II test (Math level I and any other test of their choice).
 It is important to plan for these tests and prepare.
 Here is a link to the SAT preparation page which will list options for preparation.

 Admisison Test Myths Find whether the things you have heard about the admissions tests are a myth or not and what the truth is.

 Test taking Strategies – Preparing for the SAT or ACT can be daunting.
 The NACAC has some test taking strategies to consider as you prepare for the tests.